schuchert/wikispaces/pages/ruby/ruby.tutorials.bdd.UsingBddToDevelopABasicAlgorithm.md

     end
 {% endhighlight %}

 * Next, you need to create an array to hold the operators.
-This is a refactoring so you are going to// **add**// code first and then update it.
+This is a refactoring so you are going to**add** code first and then update it.
 My colleague Bob K calls this "Parallel Development".

 * Update the convert method to initialize an array @operators: